 Discussion

 Based on recent debates about empathy, efficiency, and effectiveness in charitable giving (e.g., Bloom, 2016; Gneezy et al., 2014; Singer, 2015), we examined how these factors relate to each other: Are donations triggered by a single victim innumerate in the sense that they are unaffected by how charities spend their money?
-Does the availability of efficiency/effectiveness information disrupt spontaneous giving due to empathy-inducing images?
+Does the availability of efficiency/effectiveness information disrupt or facilitate spontaneous giving due to victim images?
 Is the decision to donate at all spontaneous and emotionally driven, and does efficiency and effectiveness play a greater role in deciding on an amount to give?

 These studies suggest that donations based on images of particular victims are not up-regulated by information that the charity was efficient or effective.
-This finding aligns with arguments that empathic helping is innumerate (Bloom, 2016) and not underpinned by logical deliberation (see also Slovic, 2010).
-In fact, whereas help toward a particular person often become more pronounced with information about effectiveness (e.g., Dovidio et al., 2012), we found some evidence of an opposite pattern for donations to large groups of people.
-This finding indicates that previous evidence of a “deliberation backlash” on empathic helping is not specific to thinking about the identified victim effect (see Small et al., 2007).
-Instead, it would seem that various forms of numerical information, including “encouraging” numbers, may disrupt empathic helping (Slovic, 2010).
-How and when this disruption takes place remains unclear here, as the findings were mixed across the studies.
-Overall though there was a weak but significant effect of efficiency dampening the impact of identified victim images.
+This finding aligns with arguments that empathic helping is innumerate (Bloom, 2016) and not underpinned by logical deliberation (see also Slovic, 2010), at least not in the same way as interpersonal helping behaviors.
+There is evidence that empathically moved people care about the impact of their aid to particular individuals (e.g., Sibicky et al., 1995), but that does not seem to translate into a concern for the effectiveness of charities.
+Some of our studies rather indicated a “deliberation backlash” on empathic giving (see also Small et al., 2007), but those interactions should also be interpreted with caution here.
+The mixed results and especially the Bayesian analyses suggest that those interactions are highly compatible with the null hypothesis (no interaction effect) in these data.

-In general, images of identified victims increased the propensity to donate at all, as well as how much to give.
-Unlike the notion of empathy being like a spotlight that only benefits the person in focus, the reactions to seeing a single victim can benefit others in a similar situation.
+In general, images of identified victims increased the propensity to donate, independently of variations in charity effectiveness.
+Unlike the notion of empathy being a spotlight that only benefits the person in focus, the reactions to seeing a single victim can benefit others in a similar situation.
 This is not a surprising finding (see also Slovic et al., 2017), but it is a relevant for debating the notion that empathy is fundamentally parochial (Bloom, 2016).
-On the other hand, the image manipulations did not move responses in the middle of the distribution of donations.
-This suggests that respondents reacted to images of identified victim with an inclination to donate all or nothing.
 This further supports the idea that emotions operate in a heuristic manner (Slovic et al., 2007).
 Extending Bloom’s analogy of empathy as a light source, an image of single victims might be thought of as the on/off switch, while lacking a function for tuning how much to give.